Targeted Issues GrantsEMSC Stakeholders Research Researchers

-The mission of the Targeted Issues Program is to support strategies to improve the quality of pediatric care delivered in emergency care settings through the implementation of pediatric emergency care research and innovative cross-cutting projects.
+The mission of the Targeted Issues (TI) Program is to support strategies to improve the quality of pediatric care delivered in emergency care settings through the implementation of pediatric emergency care research and innovative cross-cutting projects.
 Targeted Issues programs translate research into practice and improve pediatric health outcomes related to emergency care.

 In 2013, the EMSC Program created the Targeted Issues Historical Database to track activities of the federal Targeted Issues grant program.
 Current and prospective grantees are encouraged to review all previous Targeted Issues projects and, when possible, build upon prior grantees' work to increase the depth and breadth of pediatric emergency care.

 Page last updated October 3, 2022.